What Are Ramps? (Wild Leeks Explained)

 Ready to “ramp” up your culinary adventures?
 Join the hunt for this springtime treasure and explore the exciting world of wild edibles!

 Scientifically, ramps are known as Allium tricoccum.
-Their name comes from its similarity to an English plant called the “ransom” (Allium ursinus), which was called “ramson” in earlier times.
+Their name comes from its similarity to an English plant called the “ransom” (A. ursinus), which was called “ramson” in earlier times.

-Both the leaves and bulb are edible but best harvested when young and tender.
+With a small white bulb and hairy root, ramps resemble scallions and are foraged from shady, woody areas.
+Both the leaves and bulb are edible, but best harvested when young and tender.

 The Health Benefits of Wild Ramps